ni/nilrt/README.md

 This project uses the [pyrex](https://github.com/garmin/pyrex) tool to transparently provide most of the toolchain requirements needed to run bitbake.
 However, there are are still a few setup steps.

+1. #### Initial repo and submodules
-1. Checkout the source and initialize the project submodules.
+   Checkout the source and initialize the project submodules.
     ```bash
     git clone https://github.com/ni/nilrt.git
     cd nilrt